Search for trilepton resonances from chargino and neutralino pair production in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Data and Monte Carlo simulation

 Signal events were generated with equal \chono branching fractions to each boson ($W$, $Z$, or Higgs bosons where kinematically accessible) plus charged-lepton ($e$, $\mu$, or $\tau$-lepton) channel.
 In order to explore different assumptions for the \chono branching fractions in the analysis, simulated events are reweighted appropriately, assuming that the \chone and \none branching fractions change in the same way.

-Generated signal events were required to have at least three leptons, two of which were associated with a $Z$ boson.
-Hadronically decaying $\tau$-leptons were not considered by this three-lepton requirement for the \CNsignal events.
+Generated signal events were filtered to have at least three leptons, two of which were associated with a $Z$ boson.
+Hadronically decaying $\tau$-leptons were not considered by this three-lepton filter for the \CNsignal events, increasing the useful statistics of the MC sample.
 The \chone were also required to decay via a $Z$ boson in the \CNsignal events to increase the number of events with a trilepton resonance.
 The inclusive production cross sections were calculated assuming mass-degenerate, wino-like \chinoonepm and \ninoone, as predicted by the \BL RPV model~\cite{Dumitru2019}, and were calculated at NLO in QCD with next-to-leading-logarithmic (NLL) corrections to the soft-gluon terms~\cite{Beenakker:1999xh,Debove:2010kf,Fuks:2012qx,Fuks:2013vua,Fiaschi:2018hgm}.
 The cross sections and their uncertainties were derived from an envelope of cross-section predictions using different PDF sets and factorization and renormalization scales~\cite{Borschensky:2014cia}.
 The inclusive cross sections for \CCsignal (\CNsignal) production at a center-of-mass energy of $\sqs=13~\TeV$ range from $11.6\pm0.5~(22.7\pm1.0)$~pb for masses of 100~\GeV to $0.040\pm0.006~(0.080\pm0.013)$~fb for masses of 1500~\GeV.

 The modeling of $c$- and $b$-hadron decays in samples generated with \POWHEGBOX or \MGMCatNLO was performed with \evtgen~1.2.0~\cite{Lange:2001uf}.
 Events from all generators were propagated through a full simulation of the ATLAS detector~\cite{SOFT-2010-01} using \textsc{Geant4}~\cite{Agostinelli:2002hh} to model the interactions of particles with the detector.
 A parameterized simulation of the ATLAS calorimeter~\cite{SOFT-2010-01} was used for faster detector simulation of signal, \tW, and \ttH processes and was found to be in agreement with the full simulation.
-The effect of multiple interactions in the same and neighboring bunch crossings (pileup) was modeled by overlaying simulated minimum-bias events onto each hard-scattering event.
+The effect of multiple interactions in the same and neighboring bunch crossings (pileup) was modeled by overlaying simulated minimum-bias collisions onto each hard-scattering event.
 The minimum-bias events were generated with \PYTHIAV{8.210} using the A3 tune~\cite{ATL-PHYS-PUB-2016-017} and \nnpdftwo PDF set.
+For each simulated hard-scatter process a separate MC sample is generated to reflect the conditions of the 2015+2016, the 2017, and the 2018 datasets.
+The number of overlaid minimum-bias collisions is sampled for each event according to the distribution of the average number of interactions per bunch crossing measured in that dataset.